NCBI-Hackathons/PDB2Genome/README.md

 * in the genes, select the current annotation and choose 'select all from the dropdown' [screenshot](https://github.com/NCBI-Hackathons/PDB2Genome/blob/master/Screen%20Shot%202016-07-10%20at%2012.11.33%20AM.png)
 * below that, check the show all labels box [screenshot](https://github.com/NCBI-Hackathons/PDB2Genome/blob/master/Screen%20Shot%202016-07-10%20at%2012.22.14%20AM.png)
 * click configure

+---

+The pdb accessions displayed on the genome will be linked to structures displayed by [iCN3D](http://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html) after streaming from the PDB in compressed format using [MMTF](http://mmtf.rcsb.org/).